cpmoni/igl-polyhedra/README.md

 ```bash
 python connection_graph.py <input_filename> <output_filename>
 ```
-The input file should contain the start tree in Newick format in the first line, and the list of new leaves in the second line in parenthesis: `(10, 11, 12)`.
+The input file should contain the start tree in Newick format in the first line, and the list of new leaves in the second line in parenthesis, for example: `(10, 11, 12)`.
 Please use numbers as the labels of the leaves in the start tree and the new leaves.
 The default input file is "start_tree.tre".

 The program will display the connection graph and save it to `<output_filename>`.
 It also prints out the number of nodes and edges in the graph.